Mercedes3098/Lagardo_Mercedes/README.md

 I update this project occasionally, especially when I learn new features or want to improve the design or performance.

 ## Have you used external libraries?
-No, this calculator was built using only vanilla JavaScript, HTML, and CSS.
-No external libraries were used.
+No, this calculator was built using only HTML, CSS, and vanilla JavaScript, without any external libraries.